Jeremy. Lee

 To explain what I mean by this, have a look first at this simulation http://www.math.chalmers.se/~stefanf/normal.html of the normal distribution produced by dropping little balls through a lattice of pegs in the plane of the paper, then see if you can imagine what it would look like if there were a cube of pegs instead... the balls would not only fall left and right, they could go back and forth as well.
 Obviously, this would result in a three dimensional bell shape - a little like a real bell, and the base would be circular (tending to infinity in theory).
 This is the same result that you would get if you aimed at a target with a shot gun and fired at the centre and plotted the density of lead shot around the bull's eye.

+Can you imagine cutting any cross section through a line of symmetry in the above plot... what do we get ? the normal curve in a single plane, but we can do this an infinite number of times because there are infinite symmetries.
 I find this appealing because, each cross section could represent a particular kind of ability if you apply it to giftedness in people.
 We can then see very clearly why those who are highly gifted and beyond find it very difficult to find like-minds, since you not only have to find someone near the same radius, you also have to be close in position on the circumference at that radius.
 This difficulty is compounded by the fact, clearly shown by the plot above, that high ability is rare, and very high ability is still more rare.

 To make it more realistic, just as there is a spread of abilities and talents in a particular IQ test for the same person, there would be a fragmented surface if it were possible to plot and view a large range of abilities and talents, imagine a plan view of the surface plot.
 You would see, perhaps a spot near the middle representing fine-motor skills, and a spot at 10cm diameter representing logical reasoning, and one at 5cm for verbal comprehension and so on.
 We could call this the "footprint" of the bell surface.
 Since the population becomes more and more scarce as the radius increases so the likelihood of finding even two people with a close matching footprint is dramatically less likely still, even though they may score similar values on an IQ test of some kind.